McGlothlin/pelican-site/content/cars/awd-myths.md

 #### Buy winter tires

 - OK... this costs decent money, but I cannot stress this point enough.
 When I bought my car, it came with summer performance tires that become solid hockey pucks below freezing temperatures.
-Regardless, dedicated winter tires perform far better than all-season tires in cold weather, and just as well in warmer weather.
-The downside is increased wear, but the benefits could mean the difference between a safe stopping distance and your life literally spiraling out of control.
+Regardless, dedicated winter tires perform far better than all-season tires in cold weather and can even offer [comparable performance in warmer weather](http://www.roadandtrack.com/new-cars/videos/a5604/winter-tires-track-tested/){:target="_blank"}.
+The only downside is increased wear, but the benefits could mean the difference between a safe stopping distance and your life literally spiraling out of control.
 - Try not to use studded tires if you can help it.
 [Studless technology these days is good enough](https://www.bridgestonetire.com/tread-and-trend/drivers-ed/snow-tires-studded-tires-vs-studless-tires){:target="_blank"} where studs aren't really necessary, and studs are terrible for the roads when there's no ice and snow on the ground.

 ### Wait... but aren't you a Subie fanboy?

-Why yes, yes I am... and that's precisely why you should listen to me!
+Why yes, yes I am... and that's exactly why you should listen to me!
 As much as I like Subaru, I'm sharing this information for the good of all so that I don't have to see anyone else stranded on the side of the road because they ran into a ditch, a telephone pole, or another car after a little rain or snowfall.
 I also don't want any of you running into me, of course.
 Anyway, thank you so much for reading this far.
 Really, it means a lot to me.
 If you want to learn more, check out the links below.

 ### More information